Frequently Asked Questions

 NPHC: To become a member of any of the NPHC organizations at ETSU, undergraduate students must meet specific membership qualifications and criteria.
 Potential new members should be in good standing with the university, have good morals, strong values, and campus and community involvement.
 Each affiliate organization shall implement its own membership intake process.

 Because the Greek community at ETSU contributes to the social activity on campus, it has taken great strides toward creating a responsible and safe environment for its members.
 All fraternities and sororities have strict policies regulating the consumption of alcohol for underage members and guests.
-Organizations work closely with the Greek Life staff to conduct safe social activities.
+Organizations work closely with Fraternity and Sorority Life staff to conduct safe social activities.
 All Greek organizations are held accountable to the ETSU Alcohol Policy and Tennessee State Laws.

 Sororities and fraternities have a history on campus dating back to the school's founding.
 These organizations are rooted in founding principles that foster academic achievement, student involvement, community service, and life-long friendships.
 Greek organizations are groups of men and women who come together to form a personal network of individuals with similar ideas, interests, and a mutual pursuit of a well-rounded college education.
 Advantages include: